privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ```
 syntax = "proto3";

-// Auction service operated by seller.
+// Auction service operated by the seller.
 service Auction {
   // Scores all top ad candidates returned by each buyer participating
   // in the auction.